-OUT OF THE NEWS: FORMER JOURNALISTS DISCUSS A PROFESSION IN CRISIS, by Celia V. Wexler, to McFarland for publication 2012.
+OUT OF THE NEWS: FORMER JOURNALISTS DISCUSS A PROFESSION IN CRISIS, by Celia V. Wexler, published by McFarland.
 Presenting profiles of 11 journalists who left some of the country's biggest mainstream media for new careers, the book explores factors that led talented people to re-assess the profession they loved.
 The book raises profound questions about the economic structure of news organizations and the culture of newsrooms, and their impact on the practice of journalism.
 By demonstrating that the skills the profession teaches remain valuable in other careers, OUT OF THE NEWS offers hope and direction to both aspiring and current journalists contemplating the future.

 Celia V. Wexler, a former award-winning journalist, is a public interest lobbyist for the Union of Concerned Scientists in Washington, D.C.
 She serves on the membership committee of the National Press Club, and has been a freelance contributor to The Washington Post, The Nation, the Pittsburgh Post-Gazette, and the Columbia Journalism Review.
 She lives in Alexandria, Virginia.

 "Celia Wexler has written a compelling narrative of these noted journalists that underscores and illuminates the challenging media environment.
 Their inspiring stories give hope to all of us who love journalism and realize its importance."

 "Wexler persuasively demonstrates why the crisis in journalism requires our attention.
 Through elegantly interlacing reporters’ first-person stories with public-policy implications, she provides a primer for those who care about sustaining our democracy."

 --Danielle Brian, executive director, Project on Government Oversight